arik-le/faceApi/README.md

 ## Face API project

 ### What id does?
-1.Detect Faces in Images.
+  * Detect Faces in Images.
-2.Find Similar Faces of all the images.
+  * Find Similar Faces of all the images.
-3.Return the image and coordinates to the most common and largest face.
+  * Return the image and coordinates to the most common and largest face.

 ### Configurations
 Before running: